Keweenaw Peninsula Bucket List: 13 Must-See Spots in 2025

 Seek thrills and natural beauty at Mount Bohemia Adventure Resort.

-11. Hike to Panoramic Views at Bare Bluff
+12. Hike up to Bare Bluff

 For some of the best views in the Keweenaw, take the 2.5-mile hike to Bare Bluff, a rocky outcrop offering breathtaking views of Lake Superior and the surrounding forests.
 Located in the Russell and Miriam Grinnell Memorial Nature Sanctuary, this lesser-known trail is a hidden gem for hikers and nature lovers.